peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this object to a 64-bit unsigned integer after discarding any fractional part, if any, from its value.

- Converts this object to a 64-bit unsigned integer after discarding any fractional part, if any, from its value.

      <b>Return Value:</b>

 A 64-bit unsigned integer.